There is no dish better than chicken noodle soup if you are in need a little soul food.

 - Step 1

 - Heat olive oil in a large stockpot over medium-high heat.
-Add onion, carrots, celery, salt and pepper and sweat for 7-10 minutes, stirring often.
+Add onion, carrots, celery, minced garlic, salt and pepper, then sweat for 7-10 minutes, stirring often.

 - Step 2